WP Cerber Security 6.7

 How to install WP Cerber on your WordPress

-Enable automatic updates or install WP Cerber if you do not have it on your website.
+Enable automatic updates in the plugin settings or use this instruction on how to install WP Cerber if you do not have it on your website.

 Have any questions?